EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Skin, Mannequin, or 3D Head (Secondary Texture)/README.md

 # Marvel Mods GIMP Plugins
 by BaconWizard17
-## Export Skin, Mannequin, or 3D Head (Secondary)
+## Export Skin, Mannequin, or 3D Head (Secondary Texture)
 This plugin exports a skin texture in several optimized formats.
+This script is for secondary textures so that the texture format can be matched up with the primary texture regardless of size.
+For the primary (smaller) textures, see the `Export Skin, Mannequin, or 3D Head (Primary Texture)` script.

 ### Compatibility
-This script will only work correctly if the image has been saved as a .xcf file.
-The texture can be for a skin, 3D head, or mannequin.
+This script will only work correctly if the image has been saved as a .xcf file, and its dimensions should be powers of 2.
+The texture can be for a skin, mannequin, 3D head, bolton, or power model.
 The texture should be a secondary texture for the skin (smaller texture).

 ### Installation
- 1. This script can be installed using `update.bat` from the main folder of this release, or it can be placed individually in your GIMP plugins directory.
-The standard location for this is `C:\Users\(your user)\AppData\Roaming\GIMP\2.10\plug-ins`.
+ 1. This script can be installed using `update.bat` from the main folder of this release.
 Check the main `README.md` file in this project for more details on proper installation.

 ### Usage
 1. Start with an image open in GIMP that you would like to export.
 See the "Compatibility" section above for details on the image type.